back

 It is possible to execute commands in Electron Desktop applications using Chrome DevTools.
 In this article, I will explain how to convert local attacks using Electron Applications into remote command execution.

-NodeJS has an “—inspect” parameter which can be very interesting from a security perspective. the NodeJS process uses the WebSocket to listen for commands for that port.
-For instance, if a victim apply “electron.exe –inspect = 1337” parameter, the debugger server started on port 1337 for electron.
+NodeJS has an “—inspect” parameter which can be very interesting from a security perspective.
+The NodeJS process uses the WebSocket to listen for commands on that port.
+For instance, if a victim applies “electron.exe —inspect = 1337” parameter, the debugger server starts on port 1337 for electron.
 It is possible to execute arbitrary commands using this structure.

-Figure - Chrome Inspect-Remote targets → inspect” access
+Chrome Inspect - Remote targets → inspect access

 While this approach would normally be effective for local attacks, I developed the following attack scenario with the idea of how a remote attacker can trigger this vulnerability.